open-metadata/OpenMetadata/ingestion/operators/docker/README.md

 To try this locally, you can build the DEV image with `make build-ingestion-base-local` from the project root.

-TODO: Bring chmod 666 to /var/run/docker.sock in the ingestion container

 ## Further improvements

 We have two operator to leverage if we don't want to run the ingestion from Airflow's host environment: